dodderingstalwart/dodderingstalwart.github.io/content/homelab/index.md

 The control node is using an AMD Ryzen 3 with 4 CPUs with 16GB RAM.
 On to the worker nodes which include an old desktop and 2 RPi 5.
 The two RPi 5 have 8GB of RAM while the old desktop has 16GB RAM.
-The desktop is running Ubuntu Server with an old Intel i5 with 4 CPUs.
+The desktop is running Ubuntu Server on an old Intel i5 with 4 CPUs.